ElTruckito/eltruckito.github.io/_posts/2024-05-27-guyana-tourist-visa.md

 Some of Guyanese embassies claim that you can request a [Visa On Arrival][2] but based on information from fellow travelers, this process is either broken or is unreliable.
 The land border with Brazil does not issue on-arrival visas as the officers there don’t know how to process applications for a visa on arrival.
+The online application can be seen as a type of on-arrival Visa since you apply online and receive it once you arrive at the Guyana border.

 If you are unlucky enough to not be exempt from needing a tourist visa, you are in for some real fun!
 There are generally two options: